leapmotion/leapjs/README.md

 * Run `make serve`
 * Point your browser at http://localhost:8080/examples and enjoy

+## Development

+You can build your own leap.js file by using `make build`.
+If you're doing any amount of development, you'll find it convenient to run `make watch`.
+This takes care of building leap.js for you on every edit.
+As well, you can both watch and running `make watch-test`.

 ## Tests

 There are currently rudamentary tests.
 To get them running, do the following:

 * Run `npm install`
 * Run `make test`

+Or use make watch-test as noted above.